corda/corda/docs/source/cordapp-build-systems.rst

 Creating the CorDapp JAR
 ------------------------
-The gradle ``jar`` task included in the CorDapp template build file will automatically build your CorDapp JAR correctly as long as your dependencies are set correctly.
+Once your dependencies are set correctly, you can build your CorDapp JAR using the gradle ``jar`` task:

+* Unix/Mac OSX: ``./gradlew jar``

+* Windows: ``gradlew.bat jar``

+The CorDapp JAR will be output to the ``build/libs`` folder.

 .. warning:: The hash of the generated CorDapp JAR is not deterministic, as it depends on variables such as the timestamp at creation.
-Nodes running the same CorDapp must therefore ensure they are using the exact same CorDapp jar, and not different versions of the JAR created from identical sources.
+Nodes running the same CorDapp must therefore ensure they are using the exact same CorDapp JAR, and not different versions of the JAR created from identical sources.

 The filename of the JAR must include a unique identifier to deduplicate it from other releases of the same CorDapp.
 This is typically done by appending the version string to the CorDapp's name.
 This unique identifier should not change once the JAR has been deployed on a node.
 If it does, make sure no one is relying on ``FlowContext.appName`` in their flows (see :doc:`versioning`).

-Installing the CorDapp jar
+Installing the CorDapp JAR
 --------------------------

 .. note:: Before installing a CorDapp, you must create one or more nodes to install it on.
 For instructions, please see